fscarazzato/fscarazzato.github.io/_pages/research.md

 Working Papers
 ------

-- **How Elastic is the Aggregate Demand for Electricity?
-Evidence from a Hydropower-Rich Country** (*Short paper, available upon request*).
+- **"How Elastic is the Aggregate Demand for Electricity?
+Evidence from a Hydropower-Rich Country"** (*Short paper, available upon request*).

 - **"The Association between Adverse Temperature Shocks and Schooling Outcomes in India: Impact Quantification and Mitigation Potentials"** ([Working Paper](https://sofiewaltl.com/wp-content/uploads/2024/09/india.pdf)) with Sumit Agrawal, Pulak Ghosh and Sofie R Waltl.